Full Masters Scholarship for Ireland

 Prior to studying abroad in Ireland, you might have visions of shamrocks dancing in your head.
 You’ll probably have thoughts of another green object as well: your dollars.

-While the Emerald Isle is a less expensive destination than other English-speaking options, Western Europe as a whole isn't cheap.
-It’s smart to consider early on how much it costs to study abroad in Ireland to ensure you budget accordingly.
-In this post, we'll break down some of the costs so you can get a sense for exactly what it will cost and how much to save up before you head to Ireland to study abroad.
+While the Emerald Isle is a less expensive destination for U.S. students than other English-speaking options, Western Europe as a whole isn't cheap.
+It’s smart to consider how much it costs to study abroad in Ireland earlier rather than later to ensure you budget accordingly.
+In this post, we'll break down some of the prices so you can get a sense for exactly what it will cost in USD and how much to save up before you head to Ireland to study abroad.

 Average Tuition Cost for a Semester Abroad in Ireland

 There are numerous study abroad programs available in Ireland, and like in the United States, a semester’s tuition typically costs thousands of dollars.
 However, some options are more cost-effective than others.
 Generally speaking, directly enrolling in a university is cheaper than going through a third-party overseas studies provider.
-For example, tuition for a semester at Maynooth University is set at $6,800, while the provider API charges $16,380 for their program in Galway.
+For example, tuition for a semester at Maynooth University is about $7,000, while the provider API charges $16,980 for their program in Galway.

 Cost isn’t the only factor to weigh when considering direct enrollment versus third-party study abroad providers, though.
 There are differences in price, support, and pre-departure experience that you might want to take into account.
 If you're uncertain about the difference between studying abroad through a third-party provider or direct enrollment, read up to educate yourself.
 You are a student, after all!

 Here are some samples of the costs you might pay for different study abroad options in Ireland:

 Tuition for a Semester of Direct Enrollment Study Abroad at: